knowbl/log-based-static-contact-form/README.md

 	<input type="submit" value="Send a message">
 </form>
 ```
+Add as many `<input>` as needed.

-GET is required, as we'll need that whilst parsing logs
+GET as the method is required, as it is need for parsing within the logs.

 ### Step four: Monitoring